 - Use relevant examples whenever possible.
 This will demonstrate the application of a described methodology in a real-life situation.

-Still have questions about assignment writing or wondering why do students need online assignment help?
+Still, have questions about assignment writing or wondering why students need online assignment help?
 Our FAQ sections can answer that for you:

 - What are the steps to write an assignment?